CasselKim/muhan_maesuV2/README.md

 - now you can access Django page by using `python runserver` on local environments (2021-02-03)

 ## Now working..
+1. make amazon linux 2 (CentOS) instance (EC2)
+2. install docker and deploy the project on container
+3. make project to docker image, upload on docker hub
-Scheduling sync and buy(sell) job with celery and rabbitMQ
+4. build image on docker of local environment, continue development with docker and k8s.
+(Scheduling sync and buy(sell) job with celery and rabbitMQ)

 ![image](01.png)